AzamAliCodes/minimal-blue-vscode-theme/README.md

 #### 🖼️ Workbench Layout

-- Hides the Activity Bar and Status Bar to support a **minimal UI** 🔧.
+- Moves the Activity Bar to the bottom to support a **minimal UI** 🔧.
+- Hides the Status Bar to reduce visual clutter 🔧.
 - Moves the Sidebar to the right.
 - Hides editor tabs, showing only the active file for a cleaner look.
 - Hides the default VS Code welcome page and Command Center to reduce clutter.